gargabhay1999/password-cracker/README.md

 4. Encrypted each word into its SHA256 hashing form and created the dictionary where the key = SHA256 encrypted string and the value = actual word.
 5. For each line in the input password file, check if the line (key) is present in the above dictionary.
 If yes, then print the actual word (value).

-Please note that these scripts are for educational purposes only and should not be used for any illegal activities.

-Here is a sample README file for the password crackers for LinkedIn, Yahoo, and FormSpring data breaches:

 ## Other techniques I considered: